 The QuickTake 200 has two aperture settings (light settings).nThe user can switch between f2.2 and f8.0. f2.2 is used in low light settings and f8.0 is used in bright light.nIf the camera thinks you are underexposing or overexposing the image, it will warn you by suggesting you switch to the opposite aperture setting.n

 By the time the QuickTake 200 shipped in 1997 Apple had already abandoned the photo software business.nThe QuickTake 200 shipped with Adobe PhotoDeluxe 1.0 to enhance images, Adobe PageMill 2.0 to create web pages, and PictureWorks NetCard 1.0 to send Internet postcards.

 The QuickTake 200 was considered a good overall camera in 1997, but Apple was not a familier brand in the photography market.

-Apple sold the QuickTake 200 for about a year before Steve Jobs discontinued the QuickTake line of cameras in an effort to streamline operations and focus all the company’s resources on reviving the waning Macintosh.
+Apple sold the QuickTake 200 for about a year before Steve Jobs discontinued the QuickTake line of cameras in an effort to streamline operations and focus all the Apple’s resources on reviving the Macintosh.